Ouhoud Ben Aoun

 Ouhoud Ben Aoun (born 25 January 2003) is a Tunisian taekwondo practitioner.
 She was a gold medalist at the 2023 African Games.

 Career

 She won the silver medal in the -53 kg category at the 2022 African Taekwondo Championships in Kigali, Rwanda, finishing runner-up to Oumaima El-Bouchti of Morocco.

-In March 2024, she won the gold medal in the -53kg division at the delayed 2023 African Games, held in Accra, Ghana, defeating Bouma Coulibaly in the final.
+In March 2024, she won the gold medal in the -53 kg division at the delayed 2023 African Games, held in Accra, Ghana, defeating Bouma Coulibaly in the final.

-She won a bronze medal at the 2025 Summer World University Games in Germany in the -53kg division.
+She won a bronze medal at the 2025 Summer World University Games in Germany in the -53 kg division.